SuperElastix/SimpleElastix/Documentation/source/Introduction.rst

 Registration Components
 -----------------------

-In this section we introduce the different choices for each type of component and some common terminology.
+In this section we introduce the different choices for each type of component and common terminology.
 For a technical discussion and equations see the `elastix manual <http://elastix.isi.uu.nl/download/elastix_manual_v4.7.pdf>`_.
 For documentation of source code see the `elastix doxygen pages <http://elastix.isi.uu.nl/doxygen/index.html>`_ where you will also find a `complete list of available parameters <http://elastix.isi.uu.nl/doxygen/parameter.html>`_.

 Images
 ~~~~~~